 Minecraft is among the most popular video games in the world, especially with the young generation.
 This presentation is an overview of the game for guardians – why it is so popular, what it is, and what its safety rules are.

 Minecraft does not come with a clear progression or a strict set of rules that have to be followed.
 It is a sandbox game where users can explore and build at will without sticking to a linear structure.
 Minecraft fans might build their own or explore existing worlds depending on how the game is played.
+Kids can enjoy the different modes of the game by using various Minecraft servers.

 In the picture above, a gamer has mirrored a house from the ground up.
 Many Minecraft fans construct structures from their favorite TV shows and movies and also come up with their original ideas.
 The game has various modes, with a range of experience and difficulty options.
 For instance, in creative mode, players have administrator rights to endless construction resources.
 In spectator mode, players can observe and fly around the virtual world but not mingle with it in any manner.
 Minecraft Prison on multiplayer might build their own or explore existing worlds depending on how the game is played.